-Large fridge, freezer, electric oven and ceramic hob, dishwasher, microwave, toaster and kettle.
+Large fridge, freezer, electric oven and ceramic hob, dishwasher, microwave, toaster, kettle and Nespresso machine .
 Washing machine, iron, ironing board, vacuum & BBQ with starter pack of charcoal and BBQ lighters.
 Hairdryer, books, music and films.
 Dining table seats 8.
 Large Scandinavian wood burning stove.

 Large HD TV in the lounge with Freeview and an Xbox 360 which can be used to watch DVD’s, Second TV in the open plan kitchen/dining room.
-Bluetooth speaker, Nespresso machine and Wi-fi.
+Bluetooth speaker and Wi-fi.

 Nearest EV Charging Point

 Click here to find the nearest EV charging point – use postcode NE19 2HE.